DaliaO15/DaliaO15.github.io/_pages/mywork-page.md

 past_projects:
   2025:
     - title: "Automatic Reading of Handwritten Letters"
-      descripton: "It had four main parts: handwritten text recognition, translation (from 1700s Swedish to English), summarization, and NER.
+      description: "It had four main parts: handwritten text recognition, translation (from 1700s Swedish to English), summarization, and NER.
 To tackle this, I used a mix of computer vision and language models."
     - title: "Version control workshop"
       description: "Led and designed an introductory workshop on version control with Git and GitHub"
       link: "https://www.uu.se/centrum/digital-humaniora-och-samhallsvetenskap/kalendarium/arkiv/2025-03-19-introduction-to-version-control-with-git--github"